 The process of selecting an all-school theme usually begins in the spring of the previous year, when our rising eighth graders brainstorm possible themes.
 Student recommendations are presented to faculty and staff, who, after much discussion, members for the all-school theme that they feel best fits the needs and interests of the school community.

-All-school themes have included the Cosmos, Circa 1492, The Odyssey, the Forest, Fairy Tales, the Underground, Poetry, and City Hall.
+All-school themes have included the Circa 1492: Clash of Cultures; City Hall; Cosmos; Fairy Tales; The Forest; Mad Science; The Odyssey; Poetry; and The Underground.
 We invite you to read an alumna's perspective on all-school theme.